spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg-k8s.md

 the maximum concurrent cluster deployments.
 You can continue to deploy additional clusters once the current clusters deployment batch is complete.

 We recommend using a minimum of 3 nodes for production environments.
-Single node cluster are better suited for development and testing environments.
+Single node clusters are better suited for development and testing environments.

 ##### Single-Node Cluster